Get NSW Active

 A full list of successful projects can be found here: Program Years 2023/24 (PDF, 427.45 KB).

-Transport for NSW under this grants program, encourages councils to plan ahead, develop a program of works and consider different funding options for proposed projects.
+Under this grants program, Transport for NSW encourages councils to plan ahead, develop a program of works, and consider different funding options for proposed projects.